Skip to main content

 The downside to all of these fans is that there are an absolute metric butt-ton of cables.
 Each fan comes with separate RGB and power cables, and they don't link together like more modern designs a la Corsair, and NZXT's provided fan and RGB controllers only have room for three fans each - so you need three controllers - or a combination of two controllers and some motherboard headers in my case - to fully populate the case.
 This setup also required four USB 2.0 headers for the three controllers and the AiO itself, adding to the chaos.

-That means that the back side of my case is an absolute disaster zone, a proper spaghetti nightmare, that is just barely hidden when the side panel goes back on.
-Clearly more modern fans that snap or otherwise connect together, or a nine-port fan and RGB controller, would result in less cable clutter and a cleaner build overall.
+That means that the back side of my case is pretty busy, with a lot of cables all trying to occupy the same space.
+Clearly more modern fans that snap or otherwise connect together, or a nine-port fan and RGB controller, would result in less cable clutter and a cleaner build overall, but thankfully the case does allow for all of this mess to be neatly hidden away.

 Other case elements are generally well thought out.
 Front I/O is simple - two USB-A, one USB-C, two 3.5mm, power - but effective, the front panel connector plugs in as a single unit by default, and the top-mounted PSU is easier to access than the usual floor mount that puts cables in direct competition with storage locations.
 There are velcro-style straps provided within for cable management and generally plenty of tie points for cable ties as well.